Manufacturing Execution System

 A manufacturing execution system (MES) is a software solution that plays a crucial role in controlling and optimizing operational activities and manufacturing processes.
 It serves as a bridge between the enterprise resource planning (ERP) system and the shop floor, providing real-time visibility into plant operations for both the factory and the supply chain.

-One of the key purposes of a MES is to automate data collection and digitize manual procedures, eliminating the need for paperwork and reducing human error.
+One of the key purposes of MES software is to automate data collection and digitize manual procedures, eliminating the need for paperwork and reducing human error.
 It enables manufacturers to gain better control over their production processes and quickly take corrective actions when required, leading to improved quality, reduced downtime, and increased throughput.

 By capturing all data related to the transformation of raw materials into finished goods, a MES provides the data foundation to continuously improve overall equipment effectiveness (OEE) and productivity.